hollyhsiaohaha/piscine_42/Readme.md

 # Piscine in 42 Paris (2023 July)

 This repository contains my solutions to the Piscine program at 42 Paris.
-The modules marked in NA means unregistered.
+The modules marked in NA means unregistered or not included in this repository.

 ## About Piscine